brianyiktaktsui/Skymap/README.md

+**Feel free to contact me at**: btsui@eng.ucsd.edu if you have any question.

 # In short

 Skymap is a standalone database that offers:
-1. **a single data matrix** for each omic layer for each species that [spans >200k sequencing runs from all the public studies](https://www.ncbi.nlm.nih.gov/sra), which is done by reprocessing **petabytes** worth of sequencing data.
+1. **a single data matrix** for each omic layer for each species that spans >200k sequencing runs from all the public studies, which is done by reprocessing **petabytes** worth of sequencing data.
 Here is how much published data are deposited in SRA:
 ![alt text](./Figures/sra_data_availability.png "Logo Title Text 1")**And here is how much data we have processed from SRA:**
 ![alt text](./Figures/sra_data_processed.png)
 2. **a biological metadata file** that describe the relationships between the sequencing runs and also the keywords extracted from over **3 million** freetext annotations using NLP.